-New Covid-19 surge forces visitor ban and A&E limits at Midlands hospital
+New Covid-19 surge forces visitor ban and A&E limits at Midlands Hospital

-A Covid-19 resurgance has forced a ban on visiting to a hospital where many Laois people are treated.
+A Covid-19 resurgence has forced a ban on visiting at the Midlands Regional Hospital in Tullamore.

-The HSE says vsiting will be facilitated on compassionate grounds and family and friends are asked to contact the hospital to make these arrangements with ward staff.
+The HSE says visiting will be facilitated on compassionate grounds and family and friends are asked to contact the hospital to make these arrangements with ward staff.

 A statement said that people attending the Emergency Department should attend alone if possible and wear a high quality surgical mask and use the hand gel regularly during their visit to the hospital.